 Author contributions.
 I. Grooms designed the research, I. Grooms and Y. Lee carried out the experiments, and I. Grooms prepared the manuscript.

 Acknowledgements.
 The authors acknowledge funding from the United States Office of Naval Research MURI grant N00014-12-1-0912.
-The authors thank A. J. Majda for suggesting the addition of a second regime (regime II).
+The authors thank A. J. Majda for suggesting the addition of a second regime (regime II), and two anonymous reviewers.